 While offering modern homes and dwellings, along with the urban lifestyle that so many people enjoy, Westminster also has plenty of open spaces, parks and a extensive network of trails.
 The Big Dry Creek Trail for example extends over 12 miles from the eastern area of the city to Standley Lake, making it a perfect way to spend the day.
 There are many other trails as well which cross into open spaces, including the Standley Lake Regional Park.

 Westminster also features top level golf courses, recreational facilities, community parks and more.
 In fact, for those who love golf, Westminster is the place for you as the Legacy Ridge Golf Course, Hyland Hills and the nearby Heritage Golf Course make it perfect for golf lovers.
 For those interested in shopping, there are plenty of retail outlets and stores which dot the city.

 The combination of public transportation, a network of highways and many different outdoor attractions has made Westminster a highly desirable place to live.
 Westminster is a growing, modern city with an urban feel, yet with an emphasis on the outdoors.

-Courtesy of Resident Realty
+Courtesy of Realty One Group Premier

 The content relating to real estate for sale in this Web site comes in part from the Internet Data eXchange (“IDX”) program of METROLIST, INC., DBA RECOLORADO® Real estate listings held by brokers other than Real Estate Company are marked with the IDX Logo.
 This information is being provided for the consumers’ personal, non-commercial use and may not be used for any other purpose.
 All information subject to change and should be independently verified.
 IDX Terms and Conditions